Flight-Free-UK/flight_free_uk_website/source/posts/the-inequality-of-aviation.html.markdown

 author: FlightFree UK
 read_time_minute: 2
 ---
-> "Not all of us fly, but we all pay the price."

 For those who live in the Western world, we might suppose that flying is pretty common.
 Our newspapers are full of adverts for cheap flights, the subject of dinner table conversations is often where we last went on holiday, and a stag or hen do is a quick weekend in a far-flung location.
 Even if we don’t fly that much, the impression that society gives us is that most people do.

 The truth is, the [vast majority of the world’s population has never set foot on a plane](http://www.worldwatch.org/node/4346).
 Even here in Britain, where [we fly more than any other nation](https://www.independent.co.uk/travel/news-and-advice/british-travellers-iata-world-air-transport-statistics-a9029366.html), only around half of us board a flight in any given year.